 - Diabetes is the leading cause of non-traumatic lower limb amputation.

-- Affects sensation, especially in legs and feet
+- Affects sensation (feeling), especially in legs and feet

 - Can be permanent

-- Usually notice symptoms at rest; symptoms are often worse at night.
+- Symptoms are usually noticed at rest, and are often worse at night.

-- Medications to help relieve symptoms of peripheral neuropathy: Tricyclic antidepressants Elavil®, Neurontin®, Topamax®, Lyrica®
+- Medications to help relieve symptoms: tricyclic antidepressants Elavil®, Neurontin®, Topamax®, Lyrica®

-The development of peripheral neuropathy is potentially serious.
-Since patients with diabetes have a decreased ability to perceive pain, minor and even major injuries or trauma can go unnoticed.
-Similarly, because of difficulty perceiving changes in position, patients with diabetes may have difficulty bearing weight properly and are at risk for developing calluses and ulcers on their feet.
+Peripheral neuropathy is potentially serious.
+Since patients with diabetes have a decreased ability to perceive pain, they may not notice minor and even major injuries or trauma.
+Similarly, because of difficulty perceiving changes in position, patients with diabetes may have problems bearing weight properly, which puts them at risk for developing calluses and ulcers on their feet.

-Prevention of complications involving the feet and legs
+Prevention of diabetes complications involving the feet and legs

 - Control blood sugars.